Omni

 In short

-Omni — Open-source context OS for AI agents that cuts token costs by up to 90%.
+Omni — Open-source CLI that cuts AI agent token costs by filtering and deduplicating terminal output.
 Best for Developers running long-lived autonomous AI agents on the CLI, Teams using multi-agent setups (Cursor + Claude Code simultaneously), Data scientists and ML engineers optimizing token budgets for agentic workflows.
 Free to use.

 What's new in Omni